Story

 • Skill level and experience of the Writer-Intern;

-▸ I found a production mentor who will work with me, but I don’t have previous experience writing for TV.
-Will you still consider my application?
+▸ I found an internship position and a production mentor who will work with me, but I don’t have previous experience writing for TV.
+Will you still consider an application?

 ▸ I still have questions.
 Where can I get more information?